Aditya-bakaa/Git-Scout/README.md

 ## 📌 Project Overview

 **GitScout** is a developer reconnaissance tool designed to evaluate GitHub profiles instantly.
-Instead of digging through endless repository tabs, GitScout aggregates public telemetry to deliver an actionable scouting report: key activity stats, high-impact repositories, language distribution, and an objective developer score—all wrapped in a terminal-inspired dark UI.
+Instead of digging through endless repository tabs, GitScout aggregates public telemetry to deliver an actionable scouting report: key activity stats, high-impact repositories, language distribution, and an objective developer score-all wrapped in a terminal-inspired dark UI.

 ---